 Enzo chuckled.
 “Not hard to imagine what he looks like given what happened to your fingers.
 Should take me an hour to fix.”

 “It’s nothing.
 I can take care of it after I put you to bed.”

 “Please don’t.
 I’ll manage.
 I can wear the Cs instead.”

 It felt like they were staring at her.
 Of course, they kind of were given the way their pictures were shot, but Kiddo could feel those static eyes judging her.
-They didn’t have to say a word to tell her the same thing she’d been thinking since leaving Le Speak with that wad of cash in her pocket.
-Tears slipped down her cheeks.
+They didn’t have to say a word to tell her the same thing she’d been thinking since leaving Le Speak with that wad of cash.

 “They’re perfect,” she said before burying her face in his arm.

 She didn’t bother to hide anymore, her sob muffled when Enzo put his arms around her.
 “Aw, sweetheart–”

 Suddenly he realized she wasn’t crying for joy, pulling her to his shoulder.
 He let her get most of it out.
 “Is that why you were all beat up?”